ashokpeeta/konvertera/README.md

 *  Take care of BigInit using polyfill to accomodate high precision integers for conversion
 * written unit tests, integration and e2e tests
 * tried to implement the app conforming to RWD would have taken few more time for any css related changes
+* would have integrated a css-preprocessor like SASS or LESS
+* would have implemented i18n
+* would have implemented themes
+* would have implemented optimizing the production build after looking at the webvitals.

 # Bootstrapping the application
 ### This app is created using the create react app tool chain and it documentation is as follows